Rockies' Greg Holland: Records third save of July

 Holland allowed one hit and struck out two to earn his 29th save in Monday's 9-6 win over the Padres.

 Monday's appearance was Holland's first save opportunity since July 5.
-The 31-year-old hasn't received much work recently with the team's poor performance, but he remains one of the most dominant ninth-inning arms in the league when given the opportunity to close out ballgames.
+The 31-year-old hasn't received much work recently due to the team's poor performance, but he remains one of the most dominant ninth-inning arms in the league.

 More News